Mishicot Agriscience

 • Participate in all activities our Section 9 State FFA Officer has for us during class.

-Tu: I can engage in service learning
+I can engage in service learning

 • Discuss the importance of service learning in class and create tie blankets to donate to Project Linus (Link).
+How To Video (Link)

-F: QUIZ
+QUIZ

-• Take notes on Intro Notes (GSlides).
+• Take notes on sensory evaluation for cheesemaking

-W - F: I can compare and contrast cheese using sensory evaluation and research.
+I can compare and contrast cheese using sensory evaluation and research.

 • Select a cheese variety slips (GDoc). to research following the research requirements (GDoc) using Wisconsin cheese (Link) and other sites to research.